 This Creepy But Handy Humanoid Robot Installs Drywall by Itself

-Now, Japan's National Institute of Advanced Industrial Science and Technology (AIST) has released a video that is bound to have all other robotic firms worrying.
-This slightly creepy yet super handy humanoid machine may just be the most helpful robot yet!
+Check out Japan's National Institute of Advanced Industrial Science and Technology (AIST) new robot.
+The company released a video that is bound to have all other robotic firms worrying.
+This slightly creepy, yet super handy, humanoid machine may just be the most helpful robot yet!

 Called HRP-5P, this robot installs drywall completely autonomously and as well, maybe even better, than a human.
 This video clearly shows HRP-5P pick up a sheet of drywall, bring it over to a wall and then, last but most definitely not least, use a cordless screwdriver all alone to put it in place.